Marking, feedback and planning

 Recordings of online sessions are defined as protected data under current legislation and cannot be collected, stored or retrieved without parental permission or in any other way that does not comply fully with the requirements of the General Data Protection Regulation (GDPR).
 The consequences for schools of any GDPR breach are potentially significant.
 In light of the pressures to which schools are currently subject, it would be deeply irresponsible for them to impose additional and wholly avoidable GDPR compliance burdens on themselves through the recording of online sessions.

-Full account should be taken of the fact that many teachers will be supporting on-site provision for the care of pupils during the COVID-19 emergency.
+Full account should be taken of the fact that remote and blended learning provision may continue to involve teachers supporting on-site provision for pupils who may still be permitted and expected to attend school.
 When engaged in this work, teachers must not be distracted from it or burdened by other activities related to schools' remote learning provision.

 There is no objection in principle to the use of online resources to support children’s learning if they are used in a way that is consistent with this advice.